AMD announces Ryzen 5000 CPUs available November 5

 AMD announced today the Ryzen 9 5950X, Ryzen 9 5900X, Ryzen 7 5800X, and Ryzen 5 5600X.
 Built on the Zen 3 architecture, the new Ryzen 5000 series processors may appear similar to their Ryzen 3000 counterparts on the surface, but in reality they hide a streamlined architecture that AMD is confident is ready to meet Intel in gaming.

-AMD was promising a lot for gamers at this event, and it wasn't lying.
-Dr. Lisa Su has delivered a brand new flagship chip for our gaming rigs today: the Ryzen 9 5950X.
+AMD was promising a lot for gamers at this event, and it looks like it may deliver.
+Dr. Lisa Su has unveiled a brand new flagship chip for our gaming rigs today: the Ryzen 9 5950X.
 It promises to crush many a Cinebench record, but also use a healthy IPC (instructions per clock) bump to dominate in gaming too.

 |CPU